Cipher Department of the High Command of the Wehrmacht: Linguistic output

 The final output from Chi IVb, i.e. from the linguists, was the translation of decoded traffic into a product called Reliable Reports (Verlässliche Nachrichten), and were classified as Top Secret (German: Geheime Kommandosache).

 The principal recipient of the most important VNs was General Alfred Jodl, Chief of Operations and Hitler, with a copies being sent to other agencies and archives and used for additional processing, for example, cribbing.
 That material which was considered of no importance was discarded.
 The linguistic section produced an average of 3000 VNs per month.
 Statistics on a month per month basis demonstrate the number of VN's produced, after sorting and rejection of unimportant texts.
-Note: the following statistics do not include the 6000 agent messages handed to the Funkabwehr (FU III).
+Note: the following statistics do not include the 6000 agent messages forwarded to the Funkabwehr (FU III).